vimaier/hpc-knapsack/README.md

 * Viktor Maier (vima0001@stud.hs-kl.de).

-## The Knapsack Problem ##
+# The Knapsack Problem
 You have a knapsack with a limited capacity and a list of items you can put into the knapsack.
 All items have the properties weight and worth/profit.
-The problem is that you have to pack the knapsack so that the sum of the items weight does not exceed the capacity of the knapsack and the profit is maximized.
-The problem is in the set of NP-complete problems.
+The problem is that you have to pack the knapsack so that the sum of the item weights does not exceed the capacity of the knapsack and the profit is maximized.
+This problem is in the set of NP-complete problems.
 This means effort to solve such a problem increases exponentially with the input size, in our case list of items (and capacity of the knapsack).

-## Framework ##
+# Framework
 A small execution framework was created.
 This section describes the package (directory) structure of the project and the framework.

-### Packages ###
+## Packages
 **main**

 This package contains the most part of the project.
 The file *Main.cpp* contains the starter function `int main(int argc, char* argv[])`.
 The created binary *knapsackStarter* (see section *Build and Tests*) executes this main function.
 The classes KnapSack and KnapSackSolver and the package *algorithms* are also contained here.